artilleryio/artillery-operator/README.md

 A cluster (remote or local) with artillery-operator [already deployed](#trial-in-your-own-cluster).

-### Example
+### Example: LoadTest with local test reports

 The example is available at `hack/basic-loadtest`.

-It provides two load tests each configured with a different number of workers and a target Api to test.
+It provides a load test configured with two workers and a target Api to test.

 The example includes a [`kustomize`](https://kustomize.io) manifest which generates the ConfigMap required to hold the test script used by the load tests.
-The `kustomize` manifest will also apply the Load Test Custom Resource manifests to your cluster.
+The `kustomize` manifest will also apply the Load Test Custom Resource manifest to your cluster.

 ```shell